orstavik/JoiComponents/book/chapter3_element_lifecycle/Pattern1_setup_in_advance.md

 ## TODO Pattern:

 1. make a template,
+1b.
+Add a function that triggers setupCallback() on the elements in the template.

 Trigger only the `constructor()` of all the DOM elements.
 2. clone the template,
 to make a custom entity
+(cloneNode will trigger setupCallback if the element being cloned isSetup).
-3. add and hide template clone in the DOM, this will trigger setupCallback(), connectedCallback() and style and maybe layout
+3. add and hide template clone in the DOM, this will trigger setupCallback(), if needed, connectedCallback() and style and maybe layout calculation
 4. Alternative to 3.
-Run a recursive function that triggers setupCallback() on an element and all its children.
+Run a recursive function that triggers setupCallback() in advance on an element and all its children. todo put this method into the mixin??

 ## Pattern: add new DOM elements in advance with `visibility: hidden` or `display: none`.